 The five Tory candidates battling to replace Boris Johnson as next prime minister

-There are now five remaining candidates the race to replace Boris Johnson as Tory Party leader.
+There are now five remaining candidates in the race to replace Boris Johnson as Tory Party leader.

 Suella Braverman was eliminated in the second round on Thursday, after Jeremy Hunt and Nadhim Zahawi both crashed out on Wednesday.